-- · A balanced federal budget. - · "Zero-based budgeting" - A reduced national debt that promotes the health of our national economy today and for future generations - Timely federal budgets together with all associated appropriations - Fiscal policies that stimulate economic growth through careful and comprehensive evaluation of domestic and foreign spending - Modification of maintenance of effort requirements in ways that ensure federal grants and cost sharing funds are spent for the purposes intended but do not otherwise impinge upon state and local elected officials' ability to appropriate funds or set policy. - Enactment of longer-term legislation, especially regarding regularly recurring issues, such as debt ceiling and budgets (with corresponding appropriations), to provide stability and predictability
+- Fiscal policies that stimulate economic growth through careful and comprehensive evaluation of domestic and foreign spending - Modification of maintenance of effort requirements in ways that ensure federal grants and cost sharing funds are spent for the purposes intended but do not otherwise impinge upon state and local elected officials' ability to appropriate funds or set policy. - Enactment of longer-term legislation, especially regarding regularly recurring issues, such as debt ceiling and budgets (with corresponding appropriations), to provide stability and predictability - Funding for the U.S. Postal Service that supports efficient and timely distribution of mail. - Directed spending for locally merited projects identified through engagement and analysis with local, state and non-governmental partners.

-• Last-minute, short-term fixes and gimmicks in response to legislative and budgetary challenges
+• Last-minute, short-term fixes and gimmicks in response to legislative and budgetary challenges.